 - Interact with locals as much as possible; you have so much to learn from each other!

-- Do what you love to do at home abroad
+- Find a way to do what you love to do at home while abroad

 - Be patient with yourself if you make a mistake

 - Develop a support network in your new home, and remember that you always have a support system here at SJSU!

 For more resources on cultural transitions: Check out the University of the Pacific’s What’s Up With Culture? website.